 Have you ever paused while typing, wondering what that squiggly line is called?
 Or perhaps you've needed to verbally describe a symbol but didn't know its name?
-In the digital age, keyboard symbols are integral to our daily communication.
+Also, in the digital age, keyboard symbols are integral to our daily communication.
 From writing emails to coding complex programs, these symbols help us express ideas clearly and efficiently.
 But how well do we really know the names and uses of these essential characters?

 Main Subheading